Graduate possibilities start with us

 Our Digital Telecommunication Networks team is responsible for the 24x7 support of the operational digital and telecommunication networks including the configuration, performance and fault management of all Powerlink telecommunications DWDM, SDH and PDH networks to satisfy Powerlink's operation and commercial obligations.

-With a diverse range of careers available, you’ll have the opportunity to unleash your potential and explore every possibility, because at Powerlink, it all starts with you.
+With a diverse range of development opportunities, you’ll have the opportunity to unleash your potential and explore every possibility, because at Powerlink, it all starts with you.

 The power of growth and continuous learning is at the core of your personal and professional development and our collective success.
-Whether it’s a short-term project to challenge you or a development program, we believe in supporting our employees to be their best at all stages of their careers.
+Whether it’s a within a rotation, our mentoring program, a workshop, an innovation challenge or a field trip, we believe in supporting our Graduates to be curious, enquiring and seize on every opportunity presented to them.

 • targeted development programs such as our Accelerate Women in Leadership program